gotoco/low_level_stuff/simplest_rootkit/README.md

 About content of this dir:

+Makefile - simple build whole modules using make command,

+For x86 Specify KDIR variable in Make file in example:

+    KDIR := /usr/src/linux-headers-3.13.0-XX-generic/

+then make command should work as well

-Makefile - simple build whole modules using make command, for ARM also can be builded using (for my A20 board): make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-
+For ARM also can be builded using make with ARCH and CROSS_COMPILE parameters (i.e. for my A20 board):

+    make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-

 rootkitmod.c - simple kernel module that delete themself from modules list names after loading (it is invisible for lsmod)
 rootkitmod_time.c  - using simple timer in kernel module